amikos-tech/chroma-cookbook/docs/running/running-chroma.md

       - net
 ```

-The above will create a container with the latest Chroma (`chromadb/chroma:latest`), will expose it to port `8000` on
+The above will create a container with the latest Chroma (`chromadb/chroma:0.5.11`), will expose it to port `8000` on
 the local machine and will persist data in `./chromadb` relative path from where the `docker-compose.yaml` has been ran.

+!!! tip "Versioning"

+    When running Chroma with docker compose try to pin the version to a specific release.
+This will ensure intentional upgrades and avoid potential issues (usually with clients).

 We have also created a small gist with the above file for convenience: